AbstractMenus/Docs/general/actions.rst

 Add recipe
 ----------

 Action to add recipe to player.
-This is a `list of objects <hocon-list-obj>`_ where each object is a recipe.
+This is a :ref:`list of objects <hocon-list-obj>` where each object is a recipe.

 ::